Home Blog Advice Should I Play High School or Club Soccer?

 Time Commitment

-High school soccer often requires a significant time commitment, with daily practices and games during the season.
+High school soccer often requires a significant time commitment.
 The time is condensed into three months so schools want to make the most out of it.

 Club soccer can also be demanding with a few trainings per week and one or two games on the weekends.
-Additionally, there is typically more travel involved with club soccer.
+Additionally, there is more travel involved with club soccer.
+The parents bear the brunt of most of the travel.

 Level of Play